daviddengcn/ljson/README.md

-jsonplus
+ljson
 ========

-JSON-Plus is a superset of JSON
+Loose JSON is a superset of JSON which allows some imperfect format.